Therapy That Can Help You Navigate Depression

 DBT also has the nickname “therapy with homework” as there may be worksheets that help you inquire more deeply into your values, your triggers, and your relationship to depression itself.

-Most types of therapy treatments can be done through in-office or online therapy appointments.
+Most types of therapy treatments can be done through in-office or online therapy services.

 Find the Right Therapist For You